Our thesis

 The post-Cold-War "peace dividend" is structurally over.
 Great-power competition with China, a re-armed Europe, persistent Middle East kinetic conflict, and the visible inadequacy of legacy primes against modern threat profiles have all combined to expand the defense procurement envelope for at least a decade.
 This is not a cyclical defense rally; it is a generational re-pricing of national-security spend.

 The investable surface is still narrow on public markets.
 Many of the most consequential defense-tech companies remain private (Anduril, Shield AI, Hadrian, Saronic).
-This makes the public defense universe an asymmetric watchlist: small mid-cap primes adapting fast are mispriced down, large primes are mispriced for stability they no longer have, and the few public pure-plays in unmanned / hypersonics / counter-drone are mispriced for the contract velocity that's actually accruing.
+This makes the public defense universe an asymmetric watchlist: small mid-cap primes adapting fast are mispriced down, large primes are mispriced for stability they no longer have, and the few public pure-plays in unmanned, hypersonics, and counter-drone are mispriced for the contract velocity that is actually accruing.

 Sub-themes we track